rajpurkarlab/cheXlocalize/README.md

 You may run the scripts in this repo using your own heatmaps/annotations/segmentations, or you may run them on the [CheXlocalize dataset](https://stanfordaimi.azurewebsites.net/datasets/23c56a0d-15de-405b-87c8-99c30138950c).

+We release the weights of all models trained and used for our work on [PhysioNet]().
+Details on model weights and training can be found [here](#weights).

 ### Table of Contents
 - [Overview](#overview)
 - [Setup](#setup)